G47mm/HylixOS/README.md

 It is because i want the traditional U*IX-like OS with the FreeBSD userland that is going to be free for everyone as for my goal.

-Will it be compatible with FreeDOS or MSDOS programs?
+Will HylixOS be compatible with FreeDOS or MSDOS programs?

-Yes it will in fact it will be compatible with most programs
+Yes HylixOS will in fact it will be compatible with most programs.

+Will HylixOS be compatible with other W#ndows programs?

+Yes HylixOS will as a open source implementation.

 License:
 BSD-2-Clause license.